Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 EI (Employment Insurance)

-Mandatory employer-employee contributions at the federal level to fund unemployment, sickness, caregiver, and compassionate care benefits.
-In Quebec, the employee contribution rate is lower (1.32% in 2026 vs. 1.64% in the rest of Canada) because the QPIP covers parental benefits.
-TAs do not contribute to EI unless they voluntarily enroll.
+Mandatory federal employer-employee contributions to fund unemployment, sickness, compassionate care and compassionate care benefits.
+In Quebec, the rate employed is reduced (1.32% in 2026 vs. 1.64% in the rest of Canada) because the QPIP covers parental benefits.
+TAs do not contribute to EI except through voluntary registration.

 Taxable benefit

-Goods or services provided by the employer to the employee in addition to wages: company car, group insurance paid by the employer, free parking, allowances, meals.
-These must be valued, added to the employee’s income on the T4/RL-1 form, and subject to payroll deductions.
-Some benefits are entirely tax-free.
+Goods or services provided by the employer to the employee in addition to the salary: company vehicle, group insurance paid by the employer, free parking, allowances, meals.
+Must be assessed, added to the employee's income on the T4/RL-1 and subject to source deductions.
+Some benefits are completely tax-free.

-An organization that manages labor relations, payroll, and employee benefits in Quebec’s construction industry.
-It operates a specialized payroll system with its own forms, collectively agreed-upon rates, and reporting requirements.
-All employers in the industry are subject to this system: the CCQ collects union dues, employee benefits, and pension contributions.
+Organization that manages labour relations, payroll and benefits in the construction industry in Quebec.
+Specific payroll regime with its own forms, agreed rates and reporting obligations.
+All employers in the industry are subject to the tax: the CCQ collects union dues, benefits and pension funds.

 CNESST

-Commission on Standards, Fairness, Occupational Health, and Safety.
-Mandatory employer contribution to cover workplace accidents and occupational diseases.
-The rate varies depending on the industry (ranging from less than 1% to more than 10% for construction) and the employer’s claims history.
+Commission des normes, de l'équité, de la santé et de la sécurité du travail.
+Compulsory employer contribution to cover occupational accidents and diseases.
+The rate varies depending on the sector of activity (from less than 1% to more than 10% for construction) and the employer's claims history.

-A substantial unilateral change in working conditions by the employer (such as a pay cut, significant demotion, or an unplanned relocation) that amounts to termination of employment without formal notice.
-The employee may resign and claim the same rights as in the case of a dismissal.
+Substantial unilateral change in working conditions by the employer (salary reduction, significant demotion, unplanned move) that amounts to a termination of employment without formal announcement.
+The employee can leave and claim the same rights as in the case of dismissal.

 Employer RRSP contribution

-An employer’s contribution to an employee’s RRSP, often in the form of a matching plan or a percentage of salary.
-For the employee, this is a taxable benefit that reduces their personal RRSP contribution room.
-For the employer, it is immediately deductible as a payroll expense.
+An employer's contribution to an employee's RRSP, often in the form of a matching plan or a percentage of salary.
+For the employee, it is a taxable benefit that reduces his or her personal RRSP contribution room.
+For the employer, immediately deductible as a payroll expense.

 FSS (Health Services Fund)

-A mandatory employer contribution in Quebec, calculated based on total payroll.
-The rate will range from 1.65% to 4.26% in 2026, depending on the size of the payroll (with exemptions for the first few dollars depending on the sector).
-It is not deducted from the employee’s pay—it is an employer cost.
-It funds Quebec’s healthcare system.
+Mandatory employer contribution in Quebec, calculated on total payroll.
+Variable rate from 1.65% to 4.26% in 2026 depending on the size of the payroll (with exemptions for the first dollars depending on the sector).
+Not deducted from the employee's salary - this is an employer cost.
+Funds Quebec's health care system.

-The Quebec Labor Standards Act, which establishes minimum working conditions: minimum wage, annual leave (2–4 weeks depending on length of service), statutory holidays (8 per year), overtime (50% after 40 hours), notice of termination, parental leave, and psychological harassment.
-Applies to the majority of employees in Quebec.
+Quebec's Act respecting labour standards, which sets the minimum working conditions: minimum wage, annual vacation (2-4 weeks depending on seniority), statutory holidays (8 per year), overtime (50% after 40 hours), notice of dismissal, parental leave, psychological harassment.
+Applies to the majority of Quebec employees.

 Payroll / Payroll Cycle

-Complete process for calculating and paying employee compensation: calculating hours worked, applying the hourly rate or salary, calculating payroll deductions (DAS, RRQ, EI, QPIP, FSS), employee benefits, issuing pay stubs, and processing bank transfers.
-Standard pay frequencies: weekly, biweekly, bimonthly, or monthly.
+Complete process of calculating and paying compensation to employees: calculation of hours worked, application of hourly rate or wages, calculation of source deductions (DAS, QPP, EI, QPIP, HSF), benefits, issuance of pay stubs, bank transfer.
+Usual frequencies: weekly, bi-weekly, bi-monthly or monthly.

-In-depth article: Required information on a pay stub.
-Service: Payroll management.
+In-depth article: Mandatory information on a payslip.
+Department: Payroll management.

-An electronic document issued by the employer to Service Canada when an employee leaves their job (layoff, resignation, parental leave, sick leave).
-Must be issued within 5 calendar days of the employee’s departure.
-Required for the employee to apply for Employment Insurance benefits.
+Electronic document issued by the employer to Service Canada when an employee ceases to work (layoff, resignation, parental leave, sick leave).
+Must be issued within 5 calendar days of cessation.
+Required for the employee's application for Employment Insurance benefits.

 DPSP (Deferred Profit Sharing Plan)

-A savings plan in which the employer makes contributions based on company profits to the retirement accounts of eligible employees.
-The contributions are tax-deductible for the employer in the year they are made and are tax-free for the employee until withdrawal.
-The contribution limit is tied to the RRSP limit.
+A savings plan where the employer makes contributions related to the company's profits to the retirement account of eligible employees.
+Contributions are deductible to the employer in the year, and not taxable to the employee until withdrawal.
+Contribution limit linked to the RRSP limit.

 QPIP (Quebec Parental Insurance Plan)

-Mandatory employer-employee contributions fund maternity, paternity, parental, and adoption benefits in Quebec.
-This is separate from the federal Employment Insurance program for these specific benefits (which is why the EI rate is lower in Quebec).
-The QPIP offers more generous benefits than the federal program for new parents in Quebec.
+Mandatory Employer-Employee Contributions funds maternity, paternity, parental, and adoption benefits in Quebec.
+Separate from federal EI for these specific benefits (due to the reduced EI rate in Quebec).
+The QPIP offers more generous benefits than the federal program for new Quebec parents.

-Mandatory contributions are split between the employer and the employee (or paid entirely by the self-employed individual, who covers both portions).
-This funds retirement, disability, and survivor benefits in Quebec.
-The combined rate and the maximum eligible earnings are adjusted annually (base rate of 12.8% combined + an additional 8% in 2026).
+Mandatory contributions shared between employer and employee (or paid entirely by the self-employed person who pays both shares).
+Funds retirement, disability and survivors' pensions in Quebec.
+The combined rate and maximum pensionable earnings are adjusted annually (base rate 12.8% combined + additional 8% in 2026).
 Federal counterpart: CPP.

-A Quebec entrepreneur using online accounting software to manage his small business
+Quebec entrepreneur using online accounting software to manage his SME

 Photo by Omar Lopez on Unsplash